jonasdasdefekte/The-Sage/README.md

 *Quackster (Uncommon Skill, 0 Energy): Brew a random potion in 4 (3) turns.*

 Usually you have to wait a couple of turns before your potions are ready to use.
 But there is also a Brewing power that will help brewing your potions faster.
 For example, when playing the above card, Quackster with 2 Brewing power, you will recieve your random potion not in 4 but in 2 turns.
-The potion mechanic introduces many new tactical decisions because you will can only hold a couple of potions at the same time.
+The potion mechanic introduces many new tactical decisions because, just as you might know, you can only hold a couple of potions at the same time.

 #### Other mechanics
 Further mechanics included in the Sage's card set are: